 Patients with private health cover should contact their health fund to confirm they will be covered for the anticipated admission and procedure.
 The predicted Medicare item numbers are provided to you in the Surgical Fee Estimate.
 Your health fund will be able to advise if you are covered for these item numbers and what excess, if any, will need to be paid to the hospital on the day of admission.
 Some Private hospitals may also charge a facility fee that is not Medicare rebatable.

 Dr Richardson may use a surgical assistant for some procedures, and confirmation will be given prior to the operation.
 If an assistant is required, they may bill you or your health fund directly.

 Prostheses and post-operative compression garments

 If required, the Practice will purchase implants / prostheses and post-operative compression garments on your behalf.
 The cost of these are included in your Surgical Fee Estimate and payment is to be made in full prior to the procedure.
-Post-op compression garments are to be worn for the first six weeks after surgery, and we suggest purchasing two garments for ease of care when washing.
-The Practice has no financial interest in these products or companies and prices charged by the company may change without prior notification.
+Post-operative compression garments are to be worn for the first six weeks after surgery, and we suggest purchasing two garments for ease of care when washing.
+The Practice has no financial interest in these products or companies, and prices charged by the company may change without prior notification.